g-yui/ScreamGUI/README.md

 - PyGitHub is under the LGPL-3.0 License

 # Acknlowledgments
-Acidicoala for the invaluable help provided.
+Acidicoala for the invaluable help provided.<br />
 Icon designed by Freepik from Flaticon.